I hope you had a wonder-filled Christmas. The past two weeks we re-published two of three US Renewal Classics about the greatest life ever lived.

 Billions of people around the world celebrate Christmas in 160 nations.
 That’s eighty percent of the countries of the world.

 Here in America, 71% of American adults say their religious faith is at least somewhat important in their daily life, including 47% who say it’s Very Important.
 A new Rasmussen poll finds that 74% of American adults say Christmas should be celebrated in public schools.

 Last week we looked at five reasons why Christmas is supreme.
-Let’s conclude with four further reasons (some taken from my new book) as to why Jesus gets and deserves the global place of honor.
+Let’s conclude with four further reasons as to why Jesus gets and deserves the global place of honor.